LivHed/mgt-map/README.md

 ## Testing
 Here I present how my website meet the needs of the different kinds of users that will visit the site, which I presented in the section UX: User stories:

-* As an environmentally conscious traveller I want to have a look at the range of places with a sustainable focus before I travel there, to get inspired and remember to keep the focus of those things I find most important in the society. --> The information about the sustainable cities and how to find them and it´s range of these kinds of places are easily found as presented in the text underneath the heading, and are therefor easy to understand how to search for in the search fields, and to finally see on the map and listed below it.
+* As an environmentally conscious traveller I want to have a look at cities with a sustainable focus before I travel there, to get inspired and remember to keep the focus of those things I find most important in the society. --> The information about which cities that are listed as sustainable cities and how to find them in the map are easily seen in the introduction right underneath the heading, and are therefore easy to understand how to find by choosing a city in the dropdown menu, and to finally see on the map and listed below it.

-* As a traveller that´s on a trip right now I would like to have a look at the supply of environmentally conscious places in the city while I´m on the run on my way to explore the city, and would like to pass by a couple of these places. --> This can easily be done on the smartphone since the webpage is a mobile-first design with a simple and easy to understand- layout.
+* As an environmentally conscious traveller on the road right now I would like to know where to eat and stay for the night while exploring the sustainable city I´m currently in. --> This information can easily be found on a smartphone on the go, since the webpage has a mobile-first design with a simple and easy understandable layout.

-* As a traveller with no special focus while travelling I would like to check this page out that has narrowed down the search, out of pure interest, to see what kind of places the environmentally conscious travellers usually visit, and maybe I pass by one of these places to see if it´s something that interests me. --> The result list and markers on the map is easy to find and to see.
+* As a traveller with many different kinds of interests I would like to check this page out, out of pure curiosity, to see what kinds of cities the environmentally conscious travellers would want to visit, and maybe travel there myself to see what these cities are like. --> This research can be done from home or on the go, beforehand or during the stay in the city.

 #### Validation of code
 * I used [this website](https://validator.w3.org/#validate_by_input) to validate my HTML by direct input.